skurhse/rc/README.md

 # rc
-print rune counts for each file.  ᛊᚲᚱ
+print newline, word, byte and rune counts for each file.